 Interpretation of the severity of lung function impairment is dependent on having appropriate reference values.
-The Prospective Urban and Rural Epidemiological (PURE) study analyzed pre-bronchodilator spirometry data from 153,996 healthy people with less than 5 pack-year smoking histories in 17 countries and observed wide variation in lung function.
-(46) Compared with individuals living in North America or Europe, people living in Southeast Asia had FEV1 values that were on average 31% lower, adjusted for age, height and sex.
+Previously reference values have taken account of race, as studies such as the Prospective Urban and Rural Epidemiological (PURE) study that analyzed pre-bronchodilator spirometry data from 153,996 healthy people with less than 5 pack-year smoking histories in 17 countries and observed wide variation by region.
+(47) Compared with individuals living in North America or Europe, people living in Southeast Asia had FEV1 values that were on average 31% lower, adjusted for age, height and sex.
 Similarly, those living in sub-Saharan Africa, East Asia, Middle East and South America had FEV1 values that were on average 21%, 13%, 11%, and 6% lower than individuals living in North America or Europe, respectively, independent of age, height, sex, and smoking status.
-(46) Unless relevant predicted values are used the severity of pair flow obstruction wilk becoverestimated.
-Even in high income countries, lung reference values change over time and require periodic revision.
-(361)
+(47) However, race-correction may have important consequences for patients from these areas and eliminating race-based reference values has been proposed(371) because they can lead to underestimation of disease severity and normalise the effects of malnutrition and childhood illness on lung development.
+In 2022, GLI published new race neutral equations (GLI-Global equations)(389) and these are now the only reference equations officially endorsed by ATS and ERS.(255) In a study of 369,077 participants in the National Health and Nutrition Examination Survey, U.K. Biobank, the Multi-Ethnic Study of Atherosclerosis, and the Organ Procurement and Transplantation Network the use of race-based and race-neutral equations generated similarly accurate predictions of respiratory outcomes in participants with lung diseases, including COPD.
+(390) However, the study showed that changing to using race-neutral reference would lead to significant changes in occupational eligibility and disability compensation.
+Questions also remain about the validity of the GLI-Global equations as they are essentially based on a weighted average of racial and ethnic categories, were derived from a population that did not include participants from many countries or global regions, and ignore the observed population differences in body proportions.
+(391-393) In addition, lung reference values change over time and require periodic revision.
+(394) Nevertheless, GOLD recommends using the GLI-Global equations as the reference standard for the assessment of lung function impairment in patients with COPD, despite their limitations.